raydodds/genealogy/README.md

 incomplete and hard to interpret files.
 The current record is maintained by hand as a google sheet and exported to .tsv when updates need to be made, so all information represented here may not be 100% accurate.

+Prints a list of unconnected members upon running.
+These members are not added to the final pdf